 Research shows employees with alcohol in their systems work faster and are better problem solvers than their sober counterparts.
 But before you make a case about working drunk, know these benefits don’t apply to the flat-out intoxicated.
 The key is to meet somewhere in the middle.

-As a result of this research, more companies are attempting to attract millennial and modern employees with office bars and casual work environments.
+As a result of this research, more companies are attempting to attract modern employees with office bars and casual environments.

 4. Saves employees from tension meltdown